What Are Sex Hormones

 Testosterone is naturally produced by the adrenal glands and is also believed to have importance when it comes to our libido.
 This is because testosterone is a dopamine driving hormone and dopamine contributes to the desire for sexual activity and orgasms, like I previously mentioned.

-How Do I Balance My Hormones
+How Can I Balance My Hormones?

 You might have gotten the point by now.
 Your hormones are insanely important for your general health and you might wonder how you can better balance them?
 Or what is getting them unbalanced in the first place?
 Hormonal imbalance can happen for many reasons, but some of the most likely reasons in our modern lives are stress, diet, loss of exercise and environmental toxins.